 Make an easy weeknight meal of this Cabbage Soup with Vegetables, a classic recipe that’s every bit as quick as it is comforting.
 Shredded green cabbage is simmered in a flavorful broth with white beans, potatoes, and loads of other vegetables.
-The deceptively simple ingredients in this dish make for a cozy and healthy meal that will suit any season!
+The deceptively simple ingredients in this dish make for a cozy and tasty meal that will suit any season!

 Healthy and low carb soup is served in a white bowl with a spoon.